 On the other hand, many experience no side effects at all!
 Plus, a day or two of mild discomfort simply doesn’t compare to what you can experience with a full bout of the flu.
 Flu symptom onset is fast and often involves fever, chills, extreme fatigue, muscle aches and more for several days.

 Myth #2: Waiting until winter for a flu shot is safer

 Fact: While peak flu season is between December and February, you can get sick as early as October.
 Some believe that getting vaccinated later will protect them longer, which simply is false.
 This also leaves you exposed for weeks, or months while the virus is floating around.

-On the flip side, it’s never too late to get your shot – even in January.
+Flu shots are typically available by early September – well before the traditional flu season begins.
+But it’s never too late to get your shot – even in January.
 Influenza season can often last well into May.
 Late protection is better than no protection at all!

 Myth #3: I don’t need the vaccine, I never get the flu

 Fact: Unfortunately, a flu-free history does not guarantee a flu-free future.
 Flu strains evolve and change over time, which means you are at risk every year you avoid getting vaccinated.
 In addition, when you skip your shot you can still carry and pass flu germs to others.

 Influenza symptoms can leave us stuck in bed for days using up valuable vacation time.
 I always ask patients, why not save up those days for a sunny vacation instead?

 Myth #4: Flu shots don’t work